 - (4) Any contracts entered into by the entity or program, the funding sources for those contracts, and the legislative authority under which the commission entered into the contract. - a.
 Schedule of contracts.
 There are professional contracts and agreements with grantees.
 The contracts are listed below.
 For the grantees Attachment B contains a list of the completed and current grants.
 CETF 1.0 and 2.0 are completed and CETF 3.0 is active.
-The deliverables and outcomes are important to establish the management and oversight of the grantees.
-These numbers are for the fiscal year July 2013 June 2014.
+These numbers are for the contracts in fiscal year July 2014 June 2015.

-Accounting Total \$ 75,484
+Accounting Total \$68,810

-Consortia for Adoption Total \$ 25,000
+Consortia for Adoption Total \$20,000

-Consortia for Deployment Total \$ 57,020
+Consortia for Deployment Total \$25,000

-IT Tech Support Total \$ 27,130
+IT Tech Support Total \$25,589

-Legal Counsel Total \$ 17,169
+Legal Counsel Total \$3,150

-Plan Administrators Total \$ 7,518
+Plan Administrators Total \$7,513

-Printing Total \$ 36,402
+Printing Total \$17,717

-Public Awareness and Education Total \$670,835
+Public Awareness and Education Total \$962,810

-School2Home Consultants Total \$240,964
+School2Home Consultants Total \$294,150

-Website Support/Online Grant Services Total \$ 4,674
+Website Support/Online Grant Services Total \$26,868

-b.
+- b.
 Schedule of contracts and source of funding for contracts.
 Under the mergers of AT&T/SBC and Verizon/MCI approved by the CPUC, both companies are obligated to fund CETF annually over a five year period for a total of \$60 million.
 This funding is from the shareholders of each company and not the ratepayers.
 Both companies have completed their payments.
-During the 2010 fiscal year CETF was awarded two federal grants from the National Telecommunications Information Agency (NTIA) for a total of \$14.2 million which were completed in FY 2012-2013.

-(5) The public process and oversight governing the entity or program's activities.
+During the 2010 fiscal year CETF was awarded two federal grants from the National Telecommunications Information Agency (NTIA) for a total of \$14.2 million which were completed in FY 2012-2013. - (5) The public process and oversight governing the entity or program's activities.